 [Section 62F inserted by No. 36 of 2000 s.
 63.]

 62G.
-Publication of notice of application
+Public notice of application to be given etc.

 (1) As soon as practicable after an application is made to the Electoral Commissioner, the Electoral Commissioner is to publish a notice in relation to the application in —